3D Modeling Techniques ZW3D vs Solidworks Lesson Three

 Feature Based Modeling Streamlined Sketching

-with overly complex sketching procedures.
-I was so unimpressed that
+overly complex constrained sketching procedures.
+I was so

-be streamlined even within their existing system.
-I call it feature
+can easily be implemented even within their existing system.
+I call

 This is by far the most stark example of the difference between

 constrain sketching and Streamline Sketching and Feature Based

 struggle with Sketch Modeling of this part.
 Sketch modeling is